An Expectant Mother Cannot Be Denied Alcohol In Bars And Restaurants In New York City Based Upon Her Pregnancy

 Restaurants and bars located across the river in New Jersey should be aware that although no specific guidelines have been issued in New Jersey expressly stating, like the New York City guidelines, that the refusal to serve alcohol to a pregnant woman is a violation of the New Jersey Law Against Discrimination (“LAD”), New Jersey’s anti-discrimination law, the broad language of the LAD could be interpreted to prohibit this form of discrimination as well.
 Indeed, the LAD expressly prohibits the denial of services based upon numerous protected categories, including pregnancy.

 Accordingly, bar and restaurant owners should review their policies and procedures to confirm that they do not have any policies in place prohibiting the service of alcoholic beverage to pregnant women, or prohibiting the entry of pregnant women to their establishments.

-For more information on this topic, please contact a Chiesa Shahinian & Giantomasi PC attorney or the authors listed below.
+For more information on this topic, please contact a Chiesa Shahinian & Giantomasi PC attorney.

 Melissa A. Salimbene | Member of the Firm | firstname.lastname@example.org | (973) 530-2092